dmvaldman/guiGlue/README.md

 Stripped Parameter File
 -----------------------------------

-These parameter files can get pretty bloated.
+The parameter object can get pretty bloated.
 Though dat.gui may need all the min/max stuff, your code likely doesn't.
-Because of this, a call to guiGlue returns a stripped version of the parameter file, where all that remains are the value keys, and nothing else.
+Because of this, a call to guiGlue returns a stripped version of the parameter file, where all that remains are the value keys.
 For example

 	var params = {
 		var1 : {